GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
+- Would you like to submit to the Collaborative Benchmark Task, but you missed the August 1 sample deadline?
+Get in contact with us, you can still submit to the September 1 deadline!
 - The [CoNLL conference](https://conll.org/2023) now allows dual submissions with GenBench, and vice versa!
 Is your CoNLL submission a good fit with the GenBench mission but are you still waiting for your reviews?
 Also submit to GenBench!
 See our information about [dual submissions](https://genbench.org/workshop/#dual-submissions).
 - The Collaborative Benchmarking Task is now accepting submissions, see [genbench.org/cbt](https://genbench.org/cbt)!
 - Exciting news: thanks to our sponsor Amazon, we can now offer [scholarships](https://genbench.org/workshop/#scholarships)!